siennacorreia/siennacorreia.github.io/_posts/2025-1-4-student-dataset.md

 Variability: Study hours exhibit greater variability in the "High" stress group, suggesting a mix of overstudying and / or avoidance behaviors.

 ### Relationships between variables
+GPA vs Study Hours:
+Positive relationship: There is a positive correlation between study hours and GPA, as indicated by the correlation coefficient of 0.734, which suggests a strong positive relationship.

 GPA vs Stress Level:
-Positive relationship observed: Higher stress levels correlate with higher GPA.
+Positive relationship: Higher stress levels correlate with higher GPA.
 Students in the "High" stress group show improved academic performance, potentially due to increased motivation or effort.

 Study Hours vs Stress Level:
 Positive relationship: Students in the "High" stress group spend more time studying, suggesting a link between stress and effort.